akaswen/go-grep/README.md

 Installation of go

 # build instructions
-run `go build .`
+run `go install .`
+make sure GOPATH is included in PATH

 # usage
-simple add the go-grep binary to runpath and then run with go-grep "expr"
+simple add the go-grep binary to runpath and then run with go-grep "expr" "path" e.g. `go-grep "something to search" .`

-Possible flags:
-- -I - allows automatically ignoring .git folder and everything in .gitignore.
-Can also specify additional files to ignore with = e.g. `go-grep something_to_grep -I=file/to/ignore`